 - The first circuit is the pulmonary circuit, which is present between the heart and lungs.

 - While the second circuit is the systemic circuit and is present between the heart and other organs.

 - The circulatory system of humans is a double circulatory system.

 Why Is Blood Circulation In Human Heart Called Double Circulation

-- Blood circulation in the human heart is called double circulation because blood moves through the heart twice via two circuits: pulmonary circuit and systemic circuit.
+- Blood circulation in the human heart is called double circulation because blood moves through the heart twice via two circuits: the pulmonary circuit and the systemic circuit.

 Types Of Blood Circulation

 - There are two types of circulation in the body: Pulmonary Circulation and Systemic Circulation.